andrewsimplebet/FoT-Player-Pitch-Control-Impact/README.md

 4.)
 How would the pitch control change if a player were in a different location on the pitch?
 Is the player in the optimal position given the locations and velocities of the other 21 players on the pitch?

+5.)
+What is the optimal location and velocity vector for a player, given the locations of the other 21 players?

 Examples of how these tools can be applied are found in ``example_player_analysis.py``, where we generate the relevant plots and space creation metrics for one player on each team.

 In addition, there are functions added to ``metrica_viz.py`` to help support the new player specific faults